100grams/Moving-MKAnnotationView/README.markdown

 HGMovingAnnotation
 ------------------

-This class derives from MKAnnotation and adds the capability of updating its coordinate by reading it from an <code>HGMapPath</code>, which is a collection of MKMapPoints.
+This class derives from MKAnnotation and adds the capability of updating the coordinate (position) and the rotation of the annotation.
+In the sample project, location updates are read from an <code>HGMapPath</code>, which is a collection of MKMapPoints stored on file.

-The current implementation of this class reads the next point on the path every second and updates the annotaiton's coordinate.
+The current implementation of this class reads the next point on the path every second and updates the annotation's coordinate.

 HGMovingAnnotationView
 ----------------------

-This class extends MKAnnotationView by animating its position on the map.
+This class extends MKAnnotationView by animating its position and rotation on the map.
 It does this by observing its HGMovingAnnotation object.

+## Update 22 Oct 2013 ##

+- Updated to use XCode5 project structure, iOS7 SDK.
+- Updated deployment target of sample project to iOS6.
+HGMovingAnnotationView + HGMovingAnnotation can be used on pre-iOS6 versions as well.
+- Added capability to update and animate the rotation of the annotation view.

-## Requirements ##
+## Minimum requirements ##

-- iOS 4.3 or later (Sample project was created with Xcode 3.2.6, iOS SDK 4.3 GM Seed)
+- iOS 4.3 or later (Sample project was originally created with Xcode 3.2.6, iOS SDK 4.3 GM Seed)

 ## License ##

-HGPageScrollView is released under MIT License.
+Moving-MKAnnotationView is released under MIT License.

-Please report bugs/issues to help improve this code.
+Please report bugs/issues to info@100grams.nl.

 Any suggestions and/or code to help improve this source will be much appreciated.